MontealegreLuis/service-buses-spring-boot/docs/command-bus/index.md

 1. Your command would be found and executed automatically
 2. It would run within a transaction
+3. Domain events recorded by your aggregate would be logged
-3. Its execution time would be logged, or,
+4. Its execution time would be logged, or,
-4. In case of error it would log the exception information
+5. In case of error it would log the exception information